annieandongmei/Cross-Interfaces-Intelligent-Customer-Engagement/README.md

 ## 3. What it Looks Like ##

 ## 4. How to Build it ##
+The lab is Lex-centered to demonstrate omni-channel.
-Hands-on Lab Level 300 - How to build one working chatbot
+Hands-on Lab Level 300 - **How to build ONE working chatbot and use it on FIVE channels?
+Web, Telephony, Facebook, Alexa, Mobile Apps, Sumerian **

 ## Appendix ##